sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A collection of add-ons and bugfixes for PSTricks
+Short desc    : A collection of add-ons and bugfixes for PSTricks
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Collects together examples that have been posted to the
+Descript     : Collects together examples that have been posted to the
              : pstricks mailing list, together with many additional features
              : for the basic pstricks, pst-plot and pst-node, including:
              : bugfixes; new options for the pspicture environment; arrows;